RubenWerdmuller/minikube-workshop/README.md

 minikube start
 ```

-> your kubectl CLI can be used to indicate what kubernetes context (read: environment) your are working with.
+> your kubectl CLI can be used to indicate what kubernetes context (read: environment) you are working with.
 After starting `minikube`, it will set the context for you automatically.

 ### Seeing everything in action